 I have opinions on art classes and little people.
-(I talk more about them here.)
 They definitely have a place in a child’s art experiences but they are not the be all end all.
 Kids can have an amazing art education right in their own home.
-With just a few basic art supplies and their art education becomes a part of everyday life; not something on Tuesdays from 2-4.
+With just a few basics from this art supplies list and their art education becomes a part of everyday life; not something on Tuesdays from 2-4.

 Your goal may not be to raise a child that grows up to become an artist in the sense that they make their living from creating art.
 But I think we can all agree that raising a kid who is a creative thinker, a problem solver, and an appreciator of others is an awesome goal.
 Making art, looking at art, and talking about art is a step in that direction.
 So easy.